Canadian National Vimy Memorial: Vimy memorial

 Allward constructed the memorial on the vantage point of Hill 145, the highest point on the ridge.
 The memorial contains many stylized features, including 20 human figures, which help the viewer in contemplating the structure as a whole.
 The front wall, normally mistaken for the rear, is 7.3 m high and represents an impenetrable wall of defence.
 There is a group of figures at each end of the front wall, next to the base of the steps.
-The Breaking of the Sword is located at the southern corner of the front wall while Sympathy of the Canadians for the Helpless is located at the northern corner.
+The Breaking of the Sword is at the southern corner of the front wall while Sympathy of the Canadians for the Helpless is at the northern corner.
 Collectively, the two groups are The Defenders and represent the ideals for which Canadians gave their lives during the war.
 There is a cannon barrel draped in laurel and olive branches carved into the wall above each group, to symbolize victory and peace.
 In Breaking of the Sword, three young men are present, one of whom is crouching and breaking his sword.
 This statue represents the defeat of militarism and the general desire for peace.
 This grouping of figures is the most overt image to pacifism in the monument, the breaking of a sword being extremely uncommon in war memorials.
 The original plan for the sculpture included one figure crushing a German helmet with his foot.
 It was later decided to dismiss this feature because of its overtly militaristic imagery.
 In Sympathy of the Canadians for the Helpless, one man stands erect while three other figures, stricken by hunger or disease, are crouched and kneeling around him.
 The standing man represents Canada's sympathy for the weak and oppressed.

 The figure of a cloaked young woman stands on top and at the centre of the front wall and overlooks the Douai Plains.
 She has her head bowed, her eyes cast down, and her chin resting in one hand.
 Below her at ground level is a sarcophagus, bearing a Brodie helmet and a sword, and draped in laurel branches.
 The saddened figure of Canada Bereft, also known as Mother Canada, is a national personification of the young nation of Canada, mourning her dead.
 The statue, a reference to traditional images of the Mater Dolorosa and presented in a similar style to that of Michelangelo's Pietà, faces eastward looking out to the dawn of the new day.
 Unlike the other statues on the monument, stonemasons carved Canada Bereft from a single 30 tonne block of stone.
 The statue is the largest single piece in the monument and serves as a focal point.
 The area in front of the memorial was turned into a grassed space, which Allward referred to as the amphitheatre, that fanned out from the monument's front wall for a distance of 270 ft while the battle-damaged landscape around the sides and back of the monument were left untouched.